PaloAltoNetworks/terraform-aws-vmseries-modules/modules/vpc/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Map Input Variable Definitions
+## Nested Map Input Variable Definitions

+For each of the nested map variables, the key of each map will be the state resource identifier within terraform and must be unique, but is not used for resource naming.

 ### vpc

 The vpc variable is a map of maps, where each map represents a vpc.
-Unlike the rest of the nested map vars for this module, the VPC variable is assumed for only a single VPC definition.
-The key of the map will be the state resource identifier within terraform and must be unique, but is not used for resource naming.
+Unlike the rest of the nested map vars for this module, the vpc variable is assumed for only a single VPC definition.

 There is brownfield support for existing vpc, for this only required to specify `name` and `existing = true`.